Yankees finalize deals for Brett Gardner, Justin Wilson

+To clear roster spots, right-hander Luis Severino was put on the 60-day injured list as he recovers from Tommy John surgery last Feb.
+27, and outfielder Greg Allen was designated for assignment.

-Gardner gets a $1 million signing bonus and a $1.85 million salary this year.
+Gardner gets a $1 million signing bonus payable within 30 days of approval by the commissioner’s officer and a $1.85 million salary this year.
 His agreement includes a $2.3 million player option for 2022.
 If Gardner declines the option, the Yankees would have a $7.15 million option for 2022 with a $1.15 million buyout.

 The 37-year outfielder is the last player remaining from the Yankees’ last World Series title in 2009.